Demand-Side Platform for Media Buying Explained

-What is a demand-side platform (DSP)?
+What is a demand-side platform?
 Should you use it?
 Is it cost-effective to build your own DSP?
-How do you choose a good third-party solution?
-We've compiled a list of the most common questions advertisers have about DSPs.
-You'll also learn about how such a platform can help your business.
+How to choose a good programmatic advertising platform?
+You'll find the answers to these and more questions advertisers ask about DSPs inside.

-A demand-side platform or DSP is a software used by advertisers to buy traffic programmatically in multiple ad formats, from multiple publishers through a single interface in real-time.
-Instead of putting ads anywhere, DSPs decide which impressions are most valuable for your campaign.
-You need a demand-side platform when you buy a decent amount of traffic and want total control over bidding and campaign management, all while tracking the best possible advertising opportunities within one platform.
+A demand-side platform or a DSP is a piece of software used by advertisers to buy traffic programmatically in different ad formats and from multiple publishers through a single interface in real-time.
+Instead of randomly putting ads where available, a DSP platform decides which impressions are most valuable for your programmatic ad campaign.
+This process is automatic.
+All you do is settings adjustments.

 If you are new to programmatic media buying and cannot imagine the whole chain, this step-by-step breakdown of how a demand-side platform works will help you better understand the process: